 At the Summit

 When you reached the top you will no longer mind the sweat and everything that wore you out.
-My gaze had been focused steadily on the breathtaking views.
-There were the unobstructed grand landscape of Mt.
-Batulao, the surrounding towns of Nasugbu, hills of Maragondon, the Lubang Islands in Occidental Mindoro and the forested Mt.
+My gaze had been focused steadily on the breathtaking views: the unobstructed grand landscape of Mt.
+Batulao, the surrounding towns of Nasugbu, hills of Maragondon, the Lubang Islands in Occidental Mindoro, and the forested Mt.
 Apayang on the right side.

 I couldn’t contain my happiness as I was again fulfilled standing on top of a mountain.
 This one is another achievement for a casual trekker like me.

-I love watching the swaying grass, embracing the wind and mingling with fellow trekkers.
+I love watching the swaying grass, embracing the wind, and mingling with fellow trekkers.
 And what made this one memorable, is our photo ops atop the big rocks which I did for the first time.
 I smiled in delight.
-I was preparing myself for much challenging climbs maybe one to two months from now.
+I was preparing myself for many challenging climbs maybe one to two months from now.

 Layon Bilog River View is a campsite and picnic area.
 There’s an entrance fee of P20.00 if you want to swim in the river and if you want to stay overnight you have to pay for P50.00.